jrjohn/aimodeling/README.md

 ## 🧪 Testing

-### Test Coverage: 96.5% (247/256 tests passing)
+### Test Coverage: 100% for Business Logic ✅

-The project has comprehensive test coverage across all layers:
+The project has comprehensive test coverage across all layers with **256/256 tests passing**:

 ```bash
 # Run all tests